Teepee78/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 	* displays bad luck for the 4th loop iteration
 	* displays good luck for the 8th loop iteration
 	* displays Best School for the other iterations

+### 6-superstitious_numbers

+	Displays numbers from 1 to 20 and:

+	* displays 4 and then bad luck from China for the 4th loop iteration
+	* displays 9 and then bad luck from Japan for the 9th loop iteration
+	* displays 17 and then bad luck from Italy for the 17th loop iteration